On the Stochastic-Quantum Correspondence: Introduction

 \section{Introduction}

 Since the birth of quantum mechanics, in the early 20th century, many attempts have been made to find philosophically satisfactory interpretations of the theory \cite{Bell,Bohm,Everett, Zurek,Ghirardi,Spekkens, Schlosshauer, Wallace, Spekkens2}, including some (divisible) stochastic proposals \cite{Fenyes, Nelson4, Bohm2, Ballentine2, Peña}.
-However, all of these interpretations suffer from diverse philosophical and scientific problems: either they can't completely reproduce experimentally verified results (called experimental adequacy) and/or they offer completely foreign world-views to everyday experience.
+However, all of these interpretations suffer from diverse philosophical and scientific problems: either they can't completely reproduce experimentally verified results (called empirical adequacy) and/or they offer completely foreign world-views to everyday experience.
 However, a new approach has recently emerged that is both capable of reproducing experimental results and offers a satisfactory and unified world picture compatible with classical (everyday) physics.
-This new approach is called the Indivisible Stochastic approach \cite{Correspondence,Theorem}, embodied in the Quantum-Stochastic Correspondence\footnote{See footnote 6}.
+This new approach is called the Indivisible Stochastic approach \cite{Correspondence,Theorem}, embodied in the Stochastic-Quantum Correspondence\footnote{See footnote 6.}.
 We give here a brief summary of this correspondence and its components: \\ \begin{itemize}

-\item \textbf{Stochastic process}\\\\ One starts with a configuration space $\mathcal{C}$ of cardinality $C$ (more precisely, the cardinality of the set of possible configurations), which, in the beginning, we will assume to be finite ($\mathcal{C}\in\mathbb{N}$).
+\item \textbf{Stochastic process}\\\\ One starts with a configuration space $\mathcal{C}$ of cardinality $C$, which, in the beginning, we will assume to be finite ($C\in\mathbb{N}$).
 This configuration space models some physical system, and each configuration corresponds to a physical state of the system.
 Then, a stochastic law $\Gamma$ is postulated, which tells us the probability that the system is in state $i$ at time $t$ given that the system was in state $j$ at time $t=0$:

-where $\Gamma$ represents an indivisible process if and only if $\mathcal{T}$ is not a continuous subset of $\mathbb{R}$.
-Since the values $\Gamma$ can take are always positive, because they are probabilities, we can equate each entry of $\Gamma$: $\Gamma_{ij}=|\Theta_{ij}|^2\ge0$\footnote{Note that this is not a matrix multiplication, but an equality for individual entries.
-In the language of \cite{Correspondence,Theorem}, it is a Schur-Hadamard product}, for some complex-valued $\Theta$.
+Since the values $\Gamma$ can take are always positive, because they are probabilities, we can equate each entry of $\Gamma$:\footnote{Note that this is not a matrix multiplication, but an equality for individual entries.
+In the language of \cite{Correspondence,Theorem}, it is a Schur-Hadamard product.} $\Gamma_{ij}=|\Theta_{ij}|^2\ge0$, for some complex-valued $\Theta$.
 As it is proven in \cite{Theorem}, it turns out that $\Gamma$ can always be expressed in a unistochastic form, that is, $\Theta$ is a unitary matrix (and from now on, it is called $U$ instead of $\Theta$). \\\\ Since probabilities add to one, we have the condition